dotnet/dotnet-docker/samples/aspnetapp/README.md

 ## Getting the sample

-The easiest way to get the sample is by cloning the samples repository with git, using the following instructions.
+The easiest way to get the sample is by cloning the samples repository with git, using the following instructions:

 ```console
 git clone https://github.com/dotnet/dotnet-docker/